Claire Karekezi: Professional career and mission

 Karekezi joined the Rwanda Military Referral and Teaching Hospital (RMRTH) in January 2019 as the hospital's first consultant neurosurgeon and the first neurosurgeon to perform neurosurgical procedures there.
 The establishment of a neurosurgery practice in the Rwandan public health sector has not been devoid of obstacles.
 Upon establishing her practice at RMRTH, she devoted the first few months of her tenure to establishing a functional neurosurgical unit by acquiring the necessary surgical equipment and personnel.

 Neurosurgery continues to be a male-dominated field, particularly in Africa, where women neurosurgeons account for less than 12% of all neurosurgeons.
 Karekezi is determined to enhance mentorship and support for her female colleagues and future generations.
 In 2019, she was elected as the chair of the African Women in Neurosurgery (AWIN) section of the Continental Association of African Neurosurgical Societies (CAANS).

 Karekezi has led numerous projects on the history of women in neurosurgery and their current status on the African continent, highlighting the underrepresentation of women in leadership positions and academic neurosurgery, efforts to improve Neurosurgery Education and brain tumor treatment advances particularly in Sub-Saharan Africa.
 She continues to raise awareness about the need for more experienced female neurosurgeons in order to assist other young women in overcoming various obstacles inherent to the field.
-She is also an advocate and inspiration for other young women who wish to pursue STEM fields (science, engineering, technology, and mathematics).
+She is an advocate and inspiration for other young women who wish to pursue STEM fields (science, engineering, technology, and mathematics).